slatedocs/slate/source/includes/_message.md

 * group_identifier: If the message is part of a sequential group message, headers should contain it.
 * reply_to: If the message requires a response, the headers will contain the name of the replied queue.
 After the consumer processes the message, it should send a reply with this queue name as the routing key.
 * correlation_id: If the message needs to be responded to, the headers must contain the correlation id as an identifier for response.
 After the consumer processes the message, it should also send a reply with this correlation id in its headers.
-* verb: the action decided by broker when making decision, It informs the target application what to do. the value will be: update, create, delete or upsert.
+* verb: the action decided by broker when making decision, It notifies the target application what to do. the value will be: update, create, delete or upsert.
-* result: the result after the consumer processes the entry, the value will return: success, error or break.
+* result: after the consumer processes the entry, the value will return: success, error or break.
 * error: if the result throws an error, the consumer should put the error info into headers.
-* context: To specify the message is process under some special context.
+* context: To specify the message is processed under some special context.

 ### Body